Young Palestinian girl killed when Israeli police fire at suspected attackers in West Bank unrest

 Israeli police said the ramming took place at a checkpoint near the Palestinian village of Biddu, just northwest of Jerusalem.

-Security camera footage showed a white van plowing into a pair of Israeli police at the checkpoint.
+Security camera footage showed a white car plowing into a pair of Israeli police at the checkpoint.
 Police then chase after the vehicle, opening fire.

-Police said a man and woman inside the van were shot, but a girl in another vehicle in front of them was shot as well.
+Police said a man and woman inside the car were shot, but a girl in a van in front of them was shot as well.
 The girl, who was reported to be 3 or 4 years old, was pronounced dead by Israel's Magen David Adom rescue service.

+Police said a preliminary investigation found that “during the rapid response of the officers toward the terrorists' vehicle, the vehicle with the child may have been affected.”
+They promised a “thorough investigation.”

 The conditions of the suspected attackers was not immediately known, but the rescue service said a female officer in the paramilitary border police was lightly wounded.